telerik/xaml-docs/controls/touchmanager/gestures/creating-custom-gesture.md

 	Private touchIds As New List(Of Integer)()
 	Private handlers As New List(Of WeakReference)()

-When we add the properties we can use them in the overrides of the recognizer's methods.
+When we add the properties we can use them in the overrides of the gesture recognizer's methods.

 * __OnTouchDown__: When this method is called, we can store the touch id in the *touchIds* collection.
 If this is the first touch, we are setting the *originTouchTime* to the current time.
 If this is the second touch, we set the *isTwoFingerGesture* property to __true__.